-Likelihood of fire Poter ntial consequences o of fire Eliceniiood of fire Slight harm Moderate harm Extreme harm Low Trivial risk Tolerable risk Moderate risk Medium Tolerable risk Moderate risk Substantial risk High Moderate risk Substantial risk Intolerable risk
+Likelihood of fire Potential consequences of fire Likeliilood of fire Slight harm Moderate harm Extreme harm Low Trivial risk Tolerable risk Moderate risk Medium Tolerable risk Moderate risk Substantial risk High Moderate risk Substantial risk Intolerable risk

-• considered d that the hazard from fire (likelihood of fire) at Low □ Med dium 🗵 High □ In this context, a d definition o of the above terms is as follows: Low Unusually low likelihood of fire because of negligible potential sources of ignition.
-Medium Normal fire hazards (e.g. potential ignition sources) for this type of occupancy, with fire hazards generally subject to appropriate controls (other than minor shortcomings).
-High Lack of adequate controls applied to one or more significant fire hazards, such as to result in significant increase in likelihood of fire.

-Considering the nature of the premises and the occupants, as well as the fire protection and procedural arrangements observed at the time of this fire risk assessment, it is considered that the consequences for life safety in the event of fire would be:

-Slight Harm ⊠ Moderat e Harm □ Extreme Harm □ In this context, a definition c of the above terms is as follows: Slight harm Outbreak of fire unlikely to result in serious injury or death of any occupant (other than an occupant sleeping in a room in which a fire occurs).
-Moderate harm Outbreak of fire could foreseeably result in injury including serious injury) of one or more occupants, but it is unlikely to involve multiple fatalities.
-Extreme harm Significant potential for serious injury or death of one or more occupants.
-Accordingly, it is considered is: I that the risk to life from fire at these premises Trivial □ Tolerable ⊠ M oderate □ Substantial □ Intolerable □
+Considering the fire prevention measures observed at the time of this risk assessment, it is considered that the hazard from fire (likelihood of fire) a hese premises is: Low ☐ Medium ⊠ High □ In this context, a definition of the above terms is as follows: Low Unusually low likelihood of fire because of negligible potential sources of ignition.
+Normal fire hazards (e.g. potential sources) for this type of occupancy fire hazards generally subject to appropriate controls (other than misshortcomings).
+High Lack of adequate controls applied to one or more significant fire hazards, such as to result in significant increase in likelihood of fire. fire protection and procedura e premises and the occupants, as well as the all arrangements observed at the time of this asidered that the consequences for life safety Slight Harm ⊠ Moderate e Harm □ Extreme Harm □ In this context, a definition of the above terms is as follows: Outbreak of fire unlikely to result in serious injury or death of any occupant (other that an occupant sleeping in a room in which fire occurs). loderate harm Outbreak of fire could foreseeably resi occupants, but it is unlikely to involve multiple fatalities.